 It is notable that the P1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T1i does not provide wifi capability.

 The P1000 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T1i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T1i Manual (free pdf) or the online Nikon P1000 Manual.
+Further information on the features and operation of the T1i and P1000 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Nikon P1000 Manual.